unparalleled-js/docs-1/connectors/wrike/update-folder-action.md

     <tr>
       <td>Remove parent folders/projects</td>
       <td>
         Select the parent folders to remove.
-You cannot remove the <b>root folder</b> or the <b>recycle bin</b>.
+You cannot remove the <b>Root folder</b> or the <b>Recycle bin</b>.
 You can define folders with a source list or manually input the folder ID.
       </td>
     </tr>
     <tr>